Home Page / Reports / Cooney Report

 Recommendation 18

-The private right to injunctive relief in relation to mergers should not be re-introduced.
+The Committee recommends that the private right to injunctive relief in relation to mergers not be reintroduced into the Trade Practices Act 1974.

 Enforceability of undertakings